-Bidders who are eligible to make bidsa submission in a round and fail to make a submissiondo so in accordance with Section 11.1 before the scheduled end time of a round may be granted an extension of up to 30 minutes (the 'extension period') to make their submission.
+Bidders who are eligible to make bids in a round and fail to make a submission in accordance with Section 11.1 before the scheduled end time of a round may be granted an extension of up to 30 minutes (the 'extension period') to make their submission.

-All bidders who are granted an extension will be allowed to submit bidsmake a submission during the extension period.
-However, bidders who are not granted an extension will not be allowed to submit bidsmake a submission during the extension period, even if other bidders have been granted an extension.
+All bidders who are granted an extension will be allowed to submit bids during the extension period.
+However, bidders who are not granted an extension will not be allowed to submit bids during the extension period, even if other bidders have been granted an extension.

-The extension period may be less than 30 minutes if all bidders who have been granted an extension submitmake their bidssubmission before the extension period reaches its maximum duration of 30 minutes.
+The extension period may be less than 30 minutes if all bidders who have been granted an extension submit their bids before the extension period reaches its maximum duration of 30 minutes.